adam-l/genesis/README.md

 **`config`**
 This folder contains all configuration files.
 Use this folder to store any settings files for your project.

-Paths used in Gulp tasks are defined in gulp-paths.js file that is stored in this folder.
+Paths used in Gulp tasks are defined in `gulp-paths.js` file that is stored here.

 **`dist`**
 This folder should be used only for deployment - making changes directly to the files located here is not recommended.
 Production files in this folder are generated from the source files located in the `src` folder.
 By default this folder is not tracked by the version control system.